A Semantic Encoding of Object Centric Event Data: Conclusion

 \section{Conclusion}

 Recent advances in object-centric process mining underscore the need for a formal semantic definition of Object-centric Event Data (OCED) to ensure consistency, extensibility, and interoperability.
-Leveraging semantic technologies, we presented a machine-readable semantic framework that enhances ontology-based relationships and entity categorization for OCED.
+By leveraging semantic web technologies, we presented a machine-readable semantic framework that enhances ontology-based relationships and entity categorization for OCED.
 Our approach involves a three-level knowledge representation, having OCEDO at the meta-level, OCEDD domain-specific extensions at the intensional level, and OCEDR knowledge graphs at the extensional level.
+We demonstrated how our framework can be employed to automatically endow raw event logs with data semantics, with the help of a proof-of-concept tool we implemented to this end.
+Through iterative refinements, we seek to build upon the presented results and deliver new techniques to improve OCED data reasoning, link heterogeneous data sources, and enhance knowledge inference and expressiveness.